Koothanallur: Education

 The Manba-ul-ula was established in 1892 for Islamic learning.
 In 1932, Sanmargha Thondar Sabha was started in the town, that published Muslim books and ran an Islamic library.
-In such institutes, Arwi is used to write Tamil letters in Arabic script along with Arabic was taught.
 As of 2011, there were eleven schools, comprising two primary government schools, five private primary schools, one government middle school, one private high school, one government higher secondary school and one private higher school in Koothanallur.
-There were three colleges in the town, namely, Sultana Abdullah Rawther College for Girls is an Arts & Science college, Faizul Bakiyat Arabic College and Periyapalli Arabic College, both teaching Arabic.
+There were three colleges in the town, namely, Sultana Abdullah Rowther College for Girls is an Arts & Science college, Faizul Bakiyat Arabic College and Periyapalli Arabic College, both teaching Arabic.

 Utility services

 Electricity supply to Koothanallur is regulated and distributed by the Tamil Nadu Electricity Board (TNEB).
 The town along with its suburbs forms the Trichy Electricity Distribution Circle.
 Water supply is provided by the municipality of Koothanallur from Vennar river through gravity transmission.
 In the period 2010–2011, a total of 2.36 million litres of water was supplied every day for households in the town.
 There are 52 tube wells and 117 bore wells that serve as the source of groundwater.
 About six metric tonnes of solid waste are collected from Koothanallur every day by door-to-door collection out of the six metric tonnes generated and subsequently the source segregation and dumping is carried out by the sanitary department of the municipality.
 The coverage of solid waste management had an efficiency of 100% as of 2014.
 There is limited underground drainage system in the town and the major sewerage system for disposal of sullage is through septic tanks, open drains and public conveniences.
 The municipality maintains a total of 0.87 km of storm water drains in Koothanallur.
 There is a government hospitals, a veterinary hospital, a primary health care centre and two private hospitals and clinics that take care of the health care needs of the citizens.
 There are a total of 1,117 street lamps in Koothanallur: 64 sodium lamps, 1,052 tube lights and one high mast beam lamp.
 The municipality operates two markets, namely Ramzan market and Central market that cater to the needs of the town and the rural areas around it.